anuj-t21/flutter_boiler_code/README.md

 This architecture not only simplifies the process of making network requests but also enhances maintainability and scalability by segregating concerns and centralizing network-related operations.

+## Environment Configuration with `flutter_dotenv`

+In our project, we utilize the `flutter_dotenv` package to manage environment variables, which is crucial for handling sensitive information such as secret keys.
+This package allows us to load environment variables from a `.env` file, ensuring that sensitive data is not hardcoded into the source code, thus enhancing security and flexibility.

+### How We Use `flutter_dotenv`

+The `flutter_dotenv` package is integrated into our environment management system, specifically within the `app_environment.dart` and `app_environment_keys.dart` files.
+Here's a brief overview of how it is used:

+- **Loading Environment Variables**: In `app_environment.dart`, we use `flutter_dotenv` to load environment variables from different configuration files based on the build mode (development or production).
+This is done through the `dotenv.load()` method, which reads the specified `.env` file and makes the variables available throughout the application.

+- **Accessing Secret Keys**: The loaded environment variables are accessed via the `_AppEnvironmentKeys` class in `app_environment_keys.dart`.
+This class provides getter methods for various configuration keys, including secret keys like the Supabase URL and anonymous key.
+By encapsulating these keys within a class, we ensure that they are accessed in a controlled manner, reducing the risk of accidental exposure.

+- **Configuration Management**: The `AppEnvironment` class in `app_environment.dart` is responsible for initializing and managing the environment configurations.
+It loads the appropriate configuration files and merges them with default settings, allowing for a flexible and robust configuration management system.

+By using `flutter_dotenv`, we maintain a clean separation between code and configuration, allowing for easy updates to environment-specific settings without modifying the source code.
+This approach not only secures sensitive information but also simplifies the process of managing different environments (e.g., development, production) in a Flutter application.

 ## Dependencies

 The project uses the following dependencies: